nissimzarur/nestjs-microservices-task/README.md

 This project provides a simple API to manage superheroes and schedule messages with a delay.

+## Tech Stack
+This project utilizes the following technologies:

+- NestJS: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+1 It provides a structured approach to development, making the codebase maintainable and testable.

+- TypeORM: An ORM (Object-Relational Mapper) for TypeScript.
+It allows developers to interact with the database using object-oriented paradigms, simplifying database operations and providing type safety.

+- RabbitMQ: A message broker that implements the Advanced Message Queuing Protocol (AMQP).
+It's used for asynchronous communication, enabling the application to handle delayed messages efficiently.
+When a timer is created, the message details are sent to RabbitMQ, which then delivers the message to the application after the specified delay.

+- PostgreSQL: A powerful, open-source relational database management system.
+It's used for persistent storage of superhero data and timer information.

+- Docker: A platform for building, shipping, and running applications in containers.
+Docker ensures that the application runs consistently across different environments.

 ## Requirements

 - Docker
+- NestJS
 - Postman

 ## Setup Instructions